prasaar/aiwhispr/README.md

 Section to configure access to the source from which files, content will be read.

 ```

-authtype=<Type of access / authentication.
-This can be filechecks / aws-key (for AWS Key authentication) / az-storage-key (for Azure Storage Key) / sas (for Azure SAS Token authentication)
+authtype=<Type of authentication for reading the content files.
+This can be filechecks / aws-key / sas (Azure SAS Token)/ az-storage-key (CONFIGURED)>
 ```

 Examples are available for AWS, Azure in the same directory.